 How Green Infra supports communities

-The company has so far renovated 25 schools, reaching more than 3,500 students every day.
+The company has renovated 25 schools, which reach more than 3,500 students every day.
 It has also developed eight health care centres and provided sustainable drinking water to communities in Maharastra, a state in central India, which face long-term drought problems.